Covid-19 cases and deaths in the US will fall over the next four weeks, forecast predicts - KESQ

 Vaccine boosters will be needed at some point

-But experts reiterate that getting vaccines now may not be enough and booster shots will be needed at some point.
+Experts say vaccine booster shots will likely be needed at some point.

-Dr. Peter Marks, director of the US Food and Drug Administration’s Center for Biologics Evaluation and Research, said that current wisdom about boosters suggests that they will be needed, but the exact timing is not yet known.
+Dr. Peter Marks, director of the FDA’s Center for Biologics Evaluation and Research, said that while what’s currently known points to the fact that we’ll need boosters, just when that will be is still uncertain.

 “The exact timing of when boosters will be required will probably be a combination of two things,” he said.
 “One, how fast that immune response falls off, but also it may depend on what variants of Covid-19 are circulating.”